-Slow down, narrow down your options, and you will have more meaningful travel experiences that you will remember for years to come.
+Slow down, narrow down your options, and you will have more meaningful travel experiences and special memories that will last for years to come.

 Meaningful Travel Experiences We All Strive for